Exploring the Line in Etching

 This technique is one in which will give the etched plate a ‘chiselled’ or sculpted effect.
 This method produces varying levels within the bitten area, as in a bas relief, to produce it’s unique aesthetic look.
 The technique can be used in conjunction with other ways of mark making in etching (line drawing or aquatint for example) or can be highly effective on its own, in order to achieve a very tactile quality.
 Open Bite can be used quite freely, as it is applied with brushes, and lends itself to abstraction.
 After application, the plate is bitten using varying times consecutively, thus giving an etch on different levels.

-- A brief history of etching and its terminology
+- A brief history of printmaking and its terminology

-- Paper types, tools and materials in etching
+- Paper types, tools and materials in printmaking

 - How to produce your own prints using the methods covered